github-education-resources/teacher-toolbox/README.md

 ## 👀 How to Use this Guide
-The GitHub Educaiton Teacher Toolbox provides support materials for teachers and administrators.
+The GitHub Education Teacher Toolbox provides support materials for teachers and administrators.
 It is divided into the following resource types which you can click on below to go to each types dedicated page or scroll below to find all resources.

 - [Educator Professional Development](https://github.com/github-education-resources/teacher-toolbox/blob/main/professional-development/professional-resources.md)
 - [Institution and Administrative Resources](https://github.com/github-education-resources/teacher-toolbox/blob/main/admin/schools-and-administrators.md)